allennrbc/Software-Tools-Spring-2024/README.md

     wrap: 72
 ---

-testing how to commit
+cgch 4/17 updating to include all the work we collaborated on in Google Doc!

 # GROUP Project SYNTHESIS (report/script) WIP

 ## Introduction

 Welcome to Group 1’s Course Project for ADEC 7900 Software Tools for Data Analysis.

 Over several weeks we considered various research project ideas, each playing to our strengths, reading, finding potential data sources, and corresponding with potential resources.

 By consensus we determined that the best research project topic with the greatest potential for available data would be to address a policy maker